XYGaoG/PaperSharing/2025-06-06/Yuchuan/README.md

 ### Motivation
 LLM has remarkable potential in approximating human-level intelligence and it can well comprehend human common sense in natural language and perform complex reasoning, so as to simulate human-like decision-making processes.
 Therefore, we can leverage llms as attack agents to attack recsys.

+### How do you envision applying the methods from this paper to your own research?
+We can leverage LLM agent for generating possible textual perturbations in recommendation prompts.
+In addition, multi-agents could also be a possible way to design text-based attack strategies.
+For example, one agent can be responsible for perturbation generation, another agent can handle evaluation, accessing the impact of each perturbation on the recommendation performance.